 Triads are at the core of all harmony and melody in every style of music from Bach up to Charlie Parker and Kurt Rosenwinkel.
 If it's tonal, you can bet triads are at work.
 This Bootcamp program will help you get into the mud and do the work to own your triads and the entire fretboard.

 In Level 2, we will dig even deeper into your knowledge of triads.
 If you thought you already knew your triads all over the fretboard, get ready to be challenged and pushed out of your comfort zone.
-We're going to step up the intensity big time in this Bootcamp program.
+As challenging as Level 1 is, we're going to step up the intensity big time in this Bootcamp program.

 This program will help you understand how to take our foundation of triads and build on top of that.
 It will develop your ears, help you see the connection between triads and scales, get you phrasing more melodically, and free you from running memorized riffs and scale patterns.